EOSC-synergy/FAIR_eva/docs/How  to use the epos plugin.md

 ## 3.Test FAIR EVA
 On another terminal (terminal 2) you will make a curl request to that API.
-Here we will get the responses In order to do that we use :
+Here we willget the responses In order to do that we use :
 ```
 curl  -H  "accept: application/json"\
       -H  "Content-Type: application/json" \
       -d '{"id":"7c9dfb3c-7db0-4424-8843-ada2143b00a0","lang":"es","oai_base": "https://ics-c.epos-ip.org/development/k8s-epos-deploy/dt-geo/api/v1","repo":"epos"}'\
       -X POST "http://localhost:9090/v1.0/rda/rda_all"
 ```
-It will return an evaluation of all the tests
+It will return an evaluation of all the tests.
 ## Customise your request.

 You can change:
-1. The id to the one you are looking for
+1. The id to the one you are looking for.
 2. The end of the -X POST == "API path" you can change rda all for a code to another test.
 For example you can look only for the test f1_01m via http://localhost:9090/v1.0/rda/rda_f1_01m

 A simple way to calculate the scores and how your item qualifies in each category is fair-eva.py a simple script that writes the points in each category.
 This script is located in the scripts folder.
 To use it you simply need to execute the command (you still need terminal 1 open with the API running):
 ```
 python3 scripts/fair-eva.py --id 7c9dfb3c-7db0-4424-8843-ada2143b00a0 --plugin epos --repository https://ics-c.epos-ip.org/development/k8s-epos-deploy/dt-geo/api/v1
 ```
 documentation on the script:
 ```
 usage: fair-eva.py [-h] [-i IDENTIFIER] [-p PLUGIN] [-r URL] [-s]
                    [--api-endpoint URL] [-fs]